githubtraining/innersource-theory/docs/lens_2_dev_enablement.md

 ### What is a contributing guideline?

-A **contributing guideline** provides discoverable documentation on how a contributor and contribute as well as to formalize the responsibilities of the developers accepting code changes into their project.
+A **contributing guideline** provides discoverable documentation on how a contributor can contribute as well as formalizes the responsibilities of the developers accepting code changes into their project.
 These guidelines aren't meant to be standardized throughout the entire organization, but the items below are recommended:

 - Names of the trusted committers and their schedules (more on this in the **Trusted committer section**)
 - Must have information on contributing